jenkinsci/mac-plugin/README.md

 <img src="https://zupimages.net/up/21/23/05ub.png" width="750"/>

 ### Web Socket
-Since v1.3.1, a mac cloud can be set to connect agents with [WebSocket](https://www.jenkins.io/blog/2020/02/02/web-socket/).
+Since v1.3.1, the agents can be set to connect with [WebSocket](https://www.jenkins.io/blog/2020/02/02/web-socket/).

 The option is available in Mac Cloud settings :